skip to Main Content

 Eating poisonous or toxic items can cause a wide variety of symptoms, including drooling.

-If you think your cat may have eaten something harmful, call the ASPCA’s Animal Poison Control at (888) 426-4435.
+If you notice your cat started drooling out of nowhere and think she may have eaten something harmful, call the ASPCA’s Animal Poison Control at (888) 426-4435.
 They are very familiar with all the mischief kitties can get into and can even help you identify a potentially toxic plant from its (possibly chewed) leaves.

 Please note that Animal Poison Control is staffed with licensed veterinarians, so there is a fee for this service (as there would be for a vet visit).
 If you have pet health insurance, it will often cover this charge after your deductible is met.
 Healthy Paws Insurance is what I currently use, and it has saved me thousands of dollars over the years.